 1. Digitize Workflows

-Foresters can use TVM to evaluate hazard trees using inspection templates in Cityworks Respond or Cityworks Mobile that are designed to meet standards set by the International Society of Arboriculture (ISA).
+Foresters can use TVM to evaluate hazard trees using inspection templates in Trimble Unity AMS, an asset management solution that is designed to meet standards set by the International Society of Arboriculture (ISA).
 Associated inspection data such as notes, defects, pictures, or recommendations for pruning or removal can be easily tracked within TVM.

 Landowner notification workflows are greatly simplified when digitized through TVM, eliminating time-intensive activities such as the physical distribution of door hangers or the need to create and mail maintenance notification letters to landowners.